Comparison · 9 min read

 The ChannelOS channel schedule showing dayparted show blocks on a timeline for a cafe screen

-ChannelOS is a different bet for a different person: the shop owner, café manager or clinic receptionist who wants a screen live today, built by AI, with no device to buy.
+ChannelOS is for the person on the other side of the device minimum: you have one TV, maybe three, and no appetite for a ten-device tier.
 Where TelemetryTV runs a player app or its own Box OS on a screen-attached device, ChannelOS runs as a web page in the TV’s own browser.
 This is an honest look at where the two diverge.

 Do I need a media player or device for TelemetryTV?